JessMotta/challenge_ws/README.md

 * Install the simulator Husky robot of clearpath (attencion for your Ros version) this will be installed on Ros folder:

-`$ 'sudo apt-get install ros-melodic-husky-simulator`
+`$ sudo apt-get install ros-melodic-husky-simulator`

-* And install the Husky desktop:  `$ 'sudo apt-get install ros-indigo-husky-desktop'`
+* And install the Husky desktop:  `$ sudo apt-get install ros-indigo-husky-desktop'`

 * Clone this repository to your workspace inside src folder: